bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-12-newsletter.md

   compiled with Clang version 14 or higher.
 The vulnerability may leave affected applications vulnerable to timing [side-channel attacks][topic side channels].
-The authors strongly recommend updating affected applications.
+The authors strongly recommend updating affected applications. {% assign timestamp="53:10" %}

 - [BDK 1.0.0-alpha.0][] is a test release of the major changes to BDK described in [Newsletter #243][news243 bdk].
-Developers of downstream projects are encouraged to begin integration testing.
+Developers of downstream projects are encouraged to begin integration testing. {% assign timestamp="58:08" %}

 ## Notable code and documentation changes